tudelft-cs4200/2021/project/ms2/lab5.md

 MiniJava requires errors and warnings in a few cases where hiding occurs.
 Fields are not allowed to hide fields in super classes.
 Parameters are allowed to hide fields and local variables are allowed to hide fields, but they get a warning if they do.
+MiniJava does not allow a parameter to have the same name as a local variable in a method.

 The following constraints can be used to restrict the names that can appear in scopes: